google/WebFundamentals/src/content/en/updates/2018/05/welcome-to-immersive.md

 became important that the API be extensible to support those in the future.

 The WebXR Device API was designed and named with these expanded use cases in mind and provides a better path forward.
-Implementers of WebVR have committed to migrating to the WebXR Device API.
+Implementors of WebVR have committed to migrating to the WebXR Device API.

 ## What is the WebXR Device API?